AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/doing-analyses/working-with-git/making-commits/index.md

 For each commit, a unique ID (also known as a hash) will be assigned to identify that commit, allowing you to easily track changes.

 !!! note
-    For more information on commits, see [GitHub's documentation on commits](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/about-commits).
+    For more information on commits, see [GitHub's documentation on commits](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/about-commits) or this helpful [video describing commits with GitKraken](https://www.youtube.com/watch?v=XfDbGgSwa5I).

 ## How to make a commit